 There is great walking tracks to explore at Griffith Island, home of the Historic lighthouse, and 15 minutes out of town at Towerhill, as well as some great coastal walk, the Mahogany Ship walk, Yambuk Lake walk, Peterborough walking track.
 So if history and heritage is more your style there are great walks around the Town to showcase the historic features and buildings of the town.

 Tower Hill Wildlife Reserve is a great place to see local wildlife.
 Just be careful the emu’s try to steal your food.
 Our attempt at eating fish and chips became quite comical when two emus came charging up and began stealing food straight from our table.
 We quickly had to leave our food and find comfort in our car to eat the remaining untouched chips.

-A ‘magical destination’ well worth a visit.
+Port Fairy is A ‘magical destination’ well worth a visit.